AI compute market signals and learning

 Plain-English definition

-Power Usage Effectiveness, or PUE, is a facility-efficiency measure calculated as total data center energy divided by energy used by IT equipment.
-A lower PUE means less overhead energy is needed for functions such as cooling and power distribution around the servers and GPUs.
+PUE means Power Usage Effectiveness: total data center energy divided by energy used by IT equipment.
+The formula is PUE = total facility power / IT equipment power.
+A lower PUE means less overhead energy is needed for cooling, power distribution, and facility systems around servers and GPUs.

 Why it matters